 One of my main observations from the above is that developing countries (e.g. China) which represent over 70% of the world's population have the greatest growth in per capita energy consumption.
 Even if North America (5% of the world's population) reduces per capita consumption, it will have only a minor affect on overall worldwide per capita energy consumption in the future.
 Consider China and India, with a combined population of nearly 10 times that of the US.
 If they were simply to double their per capita consumption (e.g. China 1.6 kw to 3.2 kw), it would result in a much greater overall world consumption of energy, even if the US were to match European levels.
 Over the next few decades, as developing countries gain access to technologies that require energy and resources, average world per capita consumption will remain steady, and possibly even increase further.

-Can you imagine if you were in a developing country subject to disease and contaminated water, washing your clothes in a river and living in the cold, just how nice it would be to know that one day you might have available to you fresh water, a refrigerator to keep your food, or a laundry machine to wash your clothes.
-I imagine that over the next few years’ developing countries quite understandably will place their focus on attaining such basic luxuries and this will mean an increasing overall demand for world resources, and associated waste.
+Imagine yourself living in a developing country subject to disease and contaminated water, washing your clothes in a river and living in the cold.
+Then imagine how nice it would be to know that one day you might have available to you fresh running water, a refrigerator where you could keep your food, and a laundry machine to wash your clothes.
+I believe that over the next few years’ developing countries quite understandably will place their focus on attaining such basic luxuries and this will mean an increasing overall demand for world resources, and associated waste.

 We have discussed some actions humanity must consider such as taking on more responsibility, possibly considering population control, and also attempting to minimize per capita consumption of resources.
 Now consider the option to change the resources we consume to ones that will be more environmentally friendly.